Deepakkk7/OS/README.md

-This file contains the code to run the application "Port Management System".
+This file(Scheduler.c) contains the code to run the application "Port Management System".